mirzawaqasahmed/f5-big-iq-lab/docs/class11/module2/lab1.rst

 6. Click *Save & Close* to save all the DoS Profile edits to BIG-IQ
 7. To deploy the changes, create and deploy using *Shared Security* or *Network Security*

+..
+Bonus Tip:: When asked what to set any DoS vector to, using DoS table statistics can be very helpful when manual detection and mitigation is preferred.
+To view statistics for any vector, use *tmsh show security dos device-config*.
+For advanced users, the tmctl table *dos_stat* shows the same data that can be quickly formatted based on CLI options.